StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

     The default severity level for cases.

     **[Tags](../../../../analyst-corner/cases/adding_to_a_case.md)**
     One or more tags to categorize cases.
+Only tags defined in the [taxonomies](../../../../../administration/taxonomies.md#view-a-taxonomie) are available for selection.

     **Description \***
     A description for cases.